Minecraft (franchise): Minecraft Blast

 Minecraft Blast is a mobile puzzle game developed by Mojang Studios in collaboration with King.
 The gameplay is similar to match-three games such as Candy Crush Saga, featuring levels filled with blocks that can be broken if two or more adjacent blocks are the same, with the remaining blocks falling down to occupy empty spaces, possibly resulting in a chain reaction.
 Outside of levels, the player can build their base using pre-made elements bought using an in-game currency.
-As of November 2025, the game is currently available in Malaysia as an iOS only soft launch title.
+During November 2025, the game was available in Malaysia and Canada as an iOS only soft launch title.
+It is currently unavailable and according to developers the playtest has been completed.

+Minecraft Dungeons II

+Minecraft Dungeons II, a sequel to Minecraft Dungeons, was announced on March 21, 2026.
+It is set to be released for Nintendo Switch, Nintendo Switch 2, PlayStation 5, and Xbox Series X and Series S, as well as "on Steam", on September 29, 2026.

 Films

 A Minecraft Movie (2025)

 In 2012, Mojang received offers from Hollywood producers who wanted to produce Minecraft-related TV shows; however, Mojang stated they would only engage in such projects when "the right idea comes along".
 In February 2014, Persson revealed that Mojang was in talks with Warner Bros.
 Pictures to develop an official Minecraft film to be produced by Roy Lee and Jill Messick.
-In October 2014, Mojang COO Vu Bui stated that the movie was "in its early days of development", saying that it was a "large-budget" production, and also said that it might not be released until 2018.
+In October 2014, Mojang CEO Vu Bui stated that the movie was "in its early days of development", saying that it was a "large-budget" production, and also said that it might not be released until 2018.
 That same month, Warner Bros. hired Shawn Levy to direct the film, while in December, it was confirmed that Levy and writers Kieran and Michele Mulroney, who were developing the film together had left the project.

 In July 2015, it was announced that Warner Bros. had hired Rob McElhenney to direct the film.
 According to McElhenney, he had been drawn to the film based on the open-world nature of the game, an idea Warner Bros. had initially agreed with and for which they had provided him with a preliminary US$150 million budget.
 In 2016, early production started on the film, including in June assigning a release date of 24 May 2019, in October setting Jason Fuchs to write the script, and in November contracting Steve Carell to star as the voice of an unknown character.
 McElhenney's Minecraft film "slowly died on the vine," and due to scheduling conflicts, he left the film in August 2018, Aaron and Adam Nee were tapped to rewrite the script, and the film was delayed as a result.
 No new director was announced at that time.